Anwar-ul-Haq Haqqani

-Maulana Anwar-ul-Haq Haqqani is a Pakistani Islamic scholar who is currently serving as the chancellor of Darul Uloom Haqqania, a post he has held since November 2018 after the death of his brother Maulana Samiul Haq.
+Anwar-ul-Haq Haqqani is a Pakistani Islamic scholar who is currently serving as the chancellor of Darul Uloom Haqqania, a post he has held since November 2018 after the death of his brother Sami-ul-Haq.
 He has also been serving as the central vice-president of Wifaq ul Madaris Al-Arabia, Pakistan, since 8 April 2009.

-He is the son of Maulana Abdul Haq Akorvi and the brother of Maulana Sami ul Haq and Maulana Izhar Haq Haqqani (deceased).
+He is the son of Abdul Haq Akorwi.
 His elder son, Salmanul Haq, is also a teacher at Darul Uloom Haqqania.